ovh/docs/pages/platform/ai/training_tuto_01_train_your_first_model/guide.en-gb.md

 > [!primary]
 >
 > Arguments:
 > `<docker_image_name>` Choose the image you want to use to create your environment.
-You can get a list of the frameworks images hosted by OVH [here](https://registry.hub.docker.com/u/ovhcom).
+You can get a list of the frameworks images hosted by OVHcloud [here](https://registry.hub.docker.com/u/ovhcom).
 You can also use another Docker image, but it may take longer to load.
 >
 > `<nb_gpus>` Number of GPUs your job will be run on.
 You can also use CPUs by replacing this line by `--cpu <nb_cpus>`.
 >